Omega-3s Might Actually Help Your Brain Grow New Cells

 That’s where supplements come in handy.

-If you’re going the supplement route, aim for at least 500 mg of DHA per day.
-And make sure you’re getting a formula that’s well-absorbed (look for triglyceride or phospholipid forms).
+If you’re going the supplement route, aim for at least 500 mg of DHA per day, and be sure you’re getting a formula that’s well-absorbed (look for triglyceride or phospholipid forms).

 I’ve personally had good luck with Nordic Naturals Ultimate Omega, no fishy burps, and third-party tested for purity (which you should always want your supplements to be!!!!).